tkp1n/IoUring.Transport/README.md

-# IoUring

-C# wrapper for [`io_uring`](https://kernel.dk/io_uring.pdf).
-This library fulfills the same purpose as the native [liburing](https://github.com/axboe/liburing), by which it is heavily inspired.
-The primary goal of this library is to bring `io_uring` to all systems supporting it, also the ones without `liburing` pre-installed.

-## Setting proper resource limits (`RLIMIT_MEMLOCK`)

-If `ulimit -l` returns something along the lines of 64K, adjustments should be made.
-It's simplest (although not smartest) to set `memlock` to unlimited in [limits.conf](https://linux.die.net/man/5/limits.conf) (e.g. Ubuntu), to set `DefaultLimitMEMLOCK=infinity` in [systemd config](https://jlk.fjfi.cvut.cz/arch/manpages/man/systemd-system.conf.5) (e.g. Clear Linux*), or to do the equivalent for your distro...

 # IoUring.Transport

 Experimental, managed ASP.NET Core Transport layer based on `io_uring`.
 This library is inspired by [kestrel-linux-transport](https://github.com/redhat-developer/kestrel-linux-transport/), a similar linux-specific transport layer based  on `epoll`.